firozkhan18/technologies-notes/java-one-by-one.md

 - The choice between **Event Queue** and **Event Bus** depends on your architecture, scalability needs, and the level of decoupling between your services.

 By implementing Event Queues and Event Buses, Spring Boot microservices can handle asynchronous tasks, improve performance, and maintain loose coupling between distributed services.

+### The 12 Rules of Microservices

+The **12-Factor App** methodology was developed as a set of guidelines for building modern, scalable web applications.
+While these guidelines apply to any cloud-native applications, they are particularly useful when designing **microservices**.
+By adhering to these rules, developers can ensure their applications are scalable, resilient, and easy to maintain.

+Here are the **12 Rules of Microservices** based on the **12-Factor App** principles:

+---

+### **1. Codebase**
+**One codebase tracked in revision control, many deploys.**

+- Microservices should have a **single codebase** (i.e., one repository per service), which is version-controlled (e.g., using Git).
+- Each service can be deployed to **multiple environments** (e.g., dev, staging, production) but should always pull from the same codebase.

+**Example**: A separate repository for each service in your microservices architecture, with code managed in GitHub or GitLab.

+---

+### **2. Dependencies**
+**Explicitly declare and isolate dependencies.**

+- Microservices should declare all their dependencies explicitly using **dependency management tools** (e.g., Maven, Gradle, npm).
+- All dependencies should be isolated to avoid conflicts.
+This is achieved by **containerization** (e.g., Docker), which ensures that each service runs with the exact dependencies it requires.

+**Example**: Use `pom.xml` (Maven) or `build.gradle` (Gradle) to list all dependencies and ensure the service has exactly what it needs to run.

+---

+### **3. Config**
+**Store configuration in the environment.**

+- Configuration should not be hardcoded in the application code.
+Instead, it should be stored in **environment variables** or external services (e.g., Kubernetes ConfigMaps, Spring Cloud Config, AWS Secrets Manager).
+- This allows you to modify configuration without changing code, which is essential for scaling across environments (e.g., dev, prod).

+**Example**: Store database connection strings, API keys, and service URLs in environment variables (e.g., `DATABASE_URL`).

+---

+### **4. Backing Services**
+**Treat backing services as attached resources.**

+- Microservices often rely on backing services like **databases**, **caching**, **queues**, and **file storage**.
+- These services should be treated as **resources** that can be replaced and managed independently of the microservice.
+- The application should be able to connect to any backing service through environment variables or configuration.

+**Example**: In a microservices environment, a PostgreSQL database, a Redis cache, and a RabbitMQ message queue are all treated as "services" and configured as external resources.

+---

+### **5. Build, Release, Run**
+**Strictly separate build and run stages.**

+- The build, release, and run stages should be separate to provide **a clear deployment pipeline**.
+The build stage compiles the code, the release stage configures the environment, and the run stage executes the application.
+- This rule encourages a clean, **automated continuous delivery pipeline** where environments (dev, staging, prod) have consistent build and runtime states.

+**Example**: Use CI/CD tools like Jenkins, GitLab CI, or CircleCI to automate the **build**, **release**, and **run** stages.

+---

+### **6. Processes**
+**Execute the app as one or more stateless processes.**

+- Microservices should be **stateless**.
+This means that the state of the application (e.g., user sessions, data) should not be stored in memory across requests.
+If state is needed, it should be stored in a **backing service** like a database or cache.
+- Each microservice should execute as a set of **independent, stateless processes**, which allows them to scale independently.

+**Example**: A stateless web server might process requests but will offload the state (e.g., user session) to a Redis or database.

+---

+### **7. Port Binding**
+**Export services via port binding.**

+- Each microservice should expose its functionality via a **network port**.
+This allows services to be self-contained and can be independently deployed and scaled.
+- Services should bind to an open port and be accessed by clients using HTTP or other protocols.

+**Example**: A RESTful API can be accessed on a specific port (e.g., `localhost:8080` for local development).

+---

+### **8. Concurrency**
+**Scale out via the process model.**

+- Microservices should be able to **scale horizontally** by running multiple instances of their processes.
+This allows you to handle varying loads efficiently.
+- You can scale services independently, adding more instances based on demand (e.g., running 5 instances of Service A, and 3 of Service B).

+**Example**: A Kubernetes deployment or Docker Swarm might spin up multiple containers of the same microservice to handle traffic spikes.

+---

+### **9. Disposability**
+**Maximize robustness with fast startup and graceful shutdown.**

+- Microservices should be designed to **start quickly** and **shut down gracefully**.
+This makes it easier to handle failure recovery and scale up or down by quickly launching or terminating service instances.
+- For graceful shutdown, the service should clean up resources and finish processing in-progress requests before exiting.

+**Example**: A microservice might listen for `SIGTERM` signals to perform cleanup operations before shutting down (e.g., closing database connections or finishing in-progress jobs).

+---

+### **10. Dev/Prod Parity**
+**Keep development, staging, and production as similar as possible.**

+- The development, staging, and production environments should be as similar as possible to avoid issues that only occur in certain environments.
+- Use containerization (e.g., **Docker**) and orchestration (e.g., **Kubernetes**) to ensure that your environments are consistent and replicable.

+**Example**: Ensure that both your local development environment and your production environment are using Docker containers, ensuring parity between them.

+---

+### **11. Logs**
+**Treat logs as event streams.**

+- Logs should be treated as **event streams** that can be aggregated and processed by external systems.
+- Use **centralized logging** tools (e.g., ELK Stack, Splunk, Datadog) to aggregate logs from all microservices in one place.
+- Logs should be structured and contain sufficient context (e.g., request IDs, error details) to allow for easy searching and debugging.

+**Example**: A logging system (e.g., ELK Stack) collects logs from each microservice, where they can be indexed and searched in real-time.

+---

+### **12. Admin Processes**
+**Run administrative/management tasks as one-off processes.**

+- Any administrative or management tasks (e.g., database migrations, backups, data cleaning) should be run as **one-off processes** that do not affect the regular execution of microservices.
+- These processes should be managed separately from the service processes and executed independently.

+**Example**: Use a command-line tool or job scheduler to run database migration scripts separately from the normal service processes.

+---

+### **Summary of 12 Rules of Microservices**

+1. **Codebase**: Single codebase, multiple deployments.
+2. **Dependencies**: Declare and isolate dependencies.
+3. **Config**: Store configuration in the environment.
+4. **Backing Services**: Treat services like attached resources.
+5. **Build, Release, Run**: Separate build, release, and run stages.
+6. **Processes**: Stateless, independent processes.
+7. **Port Binding**: Expose services via network ports.
+8. **Concurrency**: Scale out by adding more processes.
+9. **Disposability**: Fast startup and graceful shutdown.
+10. **Dev/Prod Parity**: Keep environments consistent.
+11. **Logs**: Treat logs as event streams.
+12. **Admin Processes**: Run admin tasks as one-off processes.

+By adhering to these principles, you can build microservices that are **resilient**, **scalable**, and **easy to maintain**.